conductor / composer

 His debut performance at the Metropolitan Opera conducting Stravinsky’s The Rake’s Progress in 1997 led to an engagement at the San Francisco Opera conducting a highly acclaimed 1998 production of Alban Berg’s Lulu, after which he was invited to return in 2000 for Douglas Moore’s The Ballad of Baby Doe.

 His tenure as Music Director of the National Symphony of Uruguay (SODRE) from 2012 to 2015 was praised for the dramatically improved caliber of orchestra playing and progressive programming.
 He maintains a long-standing collaboration with the orchestra of the Escuela Superior de Música Reína Sofía in Madrid, most recently in concerts at the Auditorio Nacional Madrid which were broadcast by Radio-Television España.
-In December of 2015, his premiere recording of Joseph Summer’s opera, The Tempest was released by Albany Records, available on iTunes Store.
+In December of 2015, his premiere recording of Joseph Summer’s opera, The Tempest was released in the United States of America by Albany Records.